KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

             @Column {
                 The autocomplete ``Autocomplete/Toolbar`` can be used to show autocomplete suggestions as the user types.

-                The view can be styled with a ``Autocomplete/ToolbarStyle``, which is applied with the ``SwiftUICore/View/autocompleteToolbarStyle(_:)`` view modifier.
-You can also use completely custom views.
+                The view can be styled with a ``Autocomplete/ToolbarStyle``, which is applied with the ``SwiftUICore/View/autocompleteToolbarStyle(_:)`` modifier.
+It can also use completely custom views.

                 This view is used as the standard toolbar by the ``KeyboardView``.
-This means that you can style it with a global style modifier.
+This means you can style it with a global style modifier.
             }
         }
     }